Jeremiah Smith (American football)

-Jeremiah Smith (born November 29, 2005) is an American college football wide receiver for the Ohio State Buckeyes.
-He was the top ranked recruit in the 2024 recruiting class, the highest-rated wide receiver in high school recruiting history, and the 9th highest rated recruit of all time.
-As a freshman in 2024, Smith broke the FBS freshman receiving record and helped Ohio State win the national championship.
+Jeremiah Javon Smith (born November 29, 2005) is an American college football wide receiver for the Ohio State Buckeyes.
+As a freshman in 2024, Smith broke the NCAA Division I Football Bowl Subdivision (FBS) freshman receiving record, and won a national championship with the Buckeyes.
+In 2025, he was a Unanimous All-American.

 Early life

-Smith was born on November 29, 2005, in Miami Gardens, Florida.
-At seven years old, Smith tried out for the Miami Gardens Ravens youth football team, but did not make the cut, an event hailed as a defining moment for Smith and his father, Chris, regarding his football career.
-The event caused Jeremiah Smith to begin taking training more seriously.
+Smith was born on November 29, 2005 in Miami Gardens, Florida.
+At seven years old, Smith tried out for the Miami Gardens Ravens youth football team but did not make the cut, an event hailed as a defining moment for Smith and his father, Chris, regarding his football career.
+The event caused Smith to begin taking training more seriously.
 The next year, Smith made the league winning its own version of the Heisman Trophy.
 Smith later attended Miami Central Senior High School before later transferring to Chaminade-Madonna College Preparatory School in Hollywood, Florida.
 He had 31 receptions for 667 yards and seven touchdowns in his sophomore season.
 He caught 58 passes for 1,073 yards and 20 touchdowns as a junior.
 He also won the FHSAA Class 2A state championship in the 110 and the 400-meter hurdles during his junior year.
 During his senior season, Smith was named an All-American and won the All-American Bowl Player of the Year Award.

 Smith was rated a five-star recruit and the top ranked prospect of the incoming 2024 college football class.
 He was the highest ranked wide receiver recruit in the modern recruiting era (2000–present), surpassing Dorial Green-Beckham and Julio Jones.
+At the 2026 Big Ten Media Days, Smith revealed that his dream growing up was to play for Alabama under Nick Saban, but the school never recruited him.
 Smith committed to play for Ohio State over offers from Florida, Florida State, Georgia, Miami, and USC.